lingaoliu105/lingaoliu105.github.io/_posts/2024-09-09-arch-linux-vs-ubuntu-choosing-the-right-linux-distribution-for-you.md

 One of the most fundamental differences between Arch Linux and Ubuntu lies in their **design philosophy**.

 **Arch Linux** follows the KISS (Keep It Simple) principle.
 It's a **rolling release distribution**, meaning that updates are continuous rather than versioned.
 Users get the latest software versions as soon as they're ready from upstream developers.
 Arch emphasizes user control and minimalism—what you install is what you get.
-There’s no bloatware or pre-configured settings; everything is set up manually by the user.
+There's no bloatware or pre-configured settings; everything is set up manually by the user.

 On the other hand, **Ubuntu** is based on Debian and follows a **time-based release cycle**, with new versions released every six months and Long-Term Support (LTS) versions every two years.
 Ubuntu aims to be user-friendly out of the box with sensible defaults and pre-installed tools that make it easier for newcomers to get started.